hypertelia/hypertelia.github.io/_posts/2020-02-21-race-around-rwanda-the-bike.md

 author:
 tags: [review]
 summary:
+description: Details of the bike used for the Race Around Rwanda, a self-supported single stage bikepacking event
 ---

 Through necessity and as a matter of principle, I wanted to keep my whole Rwandan adventure as cheap as possible.
 This meant building up a bike largely from parts in the bike shed, then scouring 'fleaBay' and the sales for bargains where I needed to buy something new.